5 longest MLB games in baseball history

 This one, too, concluded with a home run, as Chris Burke hit a solo shot off Joey Devine to give the Astros a 7-6 lead and send them to the National League Championship Series.

+That five-and-a-half-hour match was the third-longest in terms of total duration.
 Here’s a look at the playoff games that have lasted the most innings in Major League Baseball history.

 |Red Sox vs. Dodgers||World Series||Oct.
 26, 2018||18||7 hours, 20 minutes||Dodgers win 3-2|